 I also practice curiosity and hospitality towards my colleagues from other cultural and philosophical backgrounds, have benefited from professional relationships built on mutual influence and enjoy crossing epistemological and disciplinary boundaries to see what we can discover together.

-Senior Lecturer, Clinical Psychology Unit, University of Sydney
+Acting Director of Clinical Training, Clinical Psychology Unit, University of Sydney

 Honorary Senior Clinical Psychologist, Department of Psychological Medicine, Childrens Hospital, Westmead.